agottlieb/JS-Interactive-Slider/README.md

-New things I learned/looked up: first slider- template from w3 schools grabbing cursor
+New things I learned/looked up:

+first slider- template from w3 schools
+cursor: grabbing
-CSS/filter brightness to make an existing color darker
+CSS/filter brightness to make an existing color darker on an event (filter:)

 Challenges:

 Known bugs:
 1.disappearing slider when not in use-- JS issue 2.slider/box-shadow stay lighter color on grip
-3̶.̶ m̶i̶n̶i̶-̶s̶l̶i̶d̶e̶r̶ l̶o̶o̶k̶s̶ a̶ b̶i̶t̶ o̶f̶f̶
 4. check marks further away from the list items
 5. pictures when hover and when grabbing